Kay-ddggxh/chirpy_chooks/README.md

     Change ``response = Response.objects.all()`` to ``response = Response.objects.filter(entry=entry)`` in entry_detail view in forum app (line 39).

     Reference: https://stackoverflow.com/questions/62195043/how-to-get-comment-for-the-particular-blog-post-in-django

+### Unfixed bugs

+There are currently no known bugs 😀

 ## Deployment